remusao/remusao.github.io/posts/few-tips-sqlite-perf.md

 [end of the documentation](https://docs.python.org/3.6/library/sqlite3.html#using-shortcut-methods)).

-Operations such as `execute` and `executemany` can be called directly on the connection.
+Operations such as `execute` and `executemany` can be called directly on the connection and *will return a cursor*.
 Here is an example to demonstrate that:

 ```python
 import sqlite3